HomeDev GuideRecipesAPI Reference

 Access to languages

-If your application has content in multiple languages, you can define access rights for each language so editors can create content only in the languages to which they have access.
-Go to Settings > Languages > select enabled language > Permissions tab to see which groups and users have access to that language.
+If your application has content in multiple languages, define access rights for each language so editors can create content only in the languages to which they have access.
+Go to Settings > Languages, select an enabled language, and open the Permissions tab to view which groups and users have access to that language.
 Only users with access rights to a language can create and edit content in that language.
 See Manage languages.

 Access to the CMS platform

-See Permissions for functions for information about managing access rights for other parts of the Optimizely Content Management System (CMS) platform.
+For access rights for other parts of Optimizely Content Management System (CMS), see Permissions for functions.

 Set access rights

-Go to Settings > Set Access Rights.
-The Set Access Rights view displays with a content tree structure of the website.
+1. Go to Settings > Set Access Rights.
+The Set Access Rights view displays the website content tree.

-Click a node in the content tree (for example, Alloy Track).
+2. Click a node in the content tree (for example, Alloy Track).
 Typically, a content item shows Administrators (with all access rights) and Everyone (with Read-only access rights).
-You can change these rights or add users or groups.
+Change these rights or add users or groups.

-- If the users or groups are inactive (grayed out) for a content item, then the content item inherits the access rights of its parent content item.
+• If the users or groups are inactive (grayed out) for a content item, the content item inherits the access rights of its parent content item.
 To set access rights for this content item, clear the Inherit settings from parent item checkbox.

-- To add settings to the selected node's subitems without affecting their existing settings, select the Apply settings for all subitems.
+• To add settings to the selected node's subitems without affecting their existing settings, select Apply settings for all subitems.

 If you set conflicting access rights to content, selected access rights prevail over cleared access rights.
 For example, Abbie is a member of the Marketing and Support user groups, each with different access rights set on the same content; Marketing has Publish rights, but Support does not.
 Abbie, who is in both groups, has Publish rights to the content, but Erin, who is only part of the Support group, does not have Publish rights.